Commonly Asked Member Questions

 BABCP does not currently have any guidelines but the IT Special Interest Group are working on some and when they are available we will make them available.

-In the meantime there is some helpful information within the British Psychological Society’s guidelines document:
+In the meantime there is some helpful information within the British Psychological Society’s guidelines document which can be found on their

 I want to provide therapy to someone who lives abroad.
 Are there guidelines I should be aware of?